 This practice test will create a baseline score for you.
 Comparing it with your desired score, you will know how much gap you need to improve.
 Don’t get scammed by a standard one-month plan to score 320.

-It is advisable to consult a GRE Mentor on ScholarDen at this point so that he can evaluate your profile, understand your diagnostic test scores.
+It is advisable to consult a GRE Mentor on ScholarDen at this point so that he can evaluate your profile and understand your diagnostic test scores.
 This will help you get a clear picture of your situation and will help you develop an effective study plan.
 Once you are done with this, you will have a good idea of where you stand in Verbal Reasoning and Quantitative Reasoning.
 The gap between the diagnostic scores and target scores will determine the timelines you need to study for the GRE.
 If the gap between your current score and the desired score is wide, then you will need 3-4 months to prepare for the GRE test.

 3-4 weeks after starting your preparation, take your second GRE Mock test.